Jasper Kloost, Thinkwise CTO claims that many CIOs are not aware of the possibility to replace core systems in a controlled manner.

 Improve your IT processes: 4 useful recommendations for retail companies

 We notice that the situation is even more complex for customers still working with an outdated core system.
-For example, a 20 year-old ERP system.
+For example, a 20-year-old ERP system.
 It is the heart of the organization, but is still running, for example, on an AS/400 and was programmed with RPG.
 This prevents you from delivering the necessary flexibility and attracting developers becomes more difficult.
 Maintaining a legacy core system is difficult enough, innovating with one is even more challenging.
-Many of these challenges are simplified with a low-code core system.
-In this article we show how you can improve your processes with low-code.
+To break this trend, we set out 4 pieces of advice that will give you an advantage over your competition.

 Make your IT landscape more transparent

 Along with the current core system there are often dozens of peripheral applications.
 A thorough inventory shows how extensive everything may be.
 We recommend evaluating all these applications and processes.
 Do you really need everything?
 Does every component make you distinctive?
 If the answer is no, then you can maybe scrap (or outsource) certain applications and not transfer them to the new environment.
 Only the must-haves are migrated to the new low-code core system.
 Pruning and combining applications provides transparency in the total IT landscape.
 In the long-term, this provides clarity and saves an incredible amount of time on maintenance and the implementation of improvements.

 Spend less time on the maintenance of your core systems